The Mysterious Murasame Castle

-is a 1986 action-adventure game developed by Nintendo and Human Entertainment and published by Nintendo.
+is a 1986 action-adventure game developed and published by Nintendo.
 It was originally released for the Family Computer Disk System exclusively in Japan as the second original game for the platform.
 The Mysterious Murasame Castle was later released worldwide on the Virtual Console in 2014 and for the Nintendo Classics service in 2023.

 Gameplay

 The player controls Takamaru throughout the game.

-The Mysterious Murasame Castle is an action-adventure game where the player controls Takamaru, who is tasked with traveling through four castles, consisting of Aosame Castle, Akasame Castle, Ryokusame Castle, and Momosame Castle, to obtain the four gems from the castle lords and reach the titular Murasame Castle to defeat the alien entity inside it.
+The Mysterious Murasame Castle is an action-adventure game where the player controls Takamaru, a samurai who is tasked with traveling through four castles, consisting of Aosame Castle, Akasame Castle, Ryokusame Castle, and Momosame Castle, to obtain the four gems from the castle lords and reach the titular Murasame Castle to defeat the alien entity inside it.
 The player moves from different directions in a top-down view with no side-scrolling.
 The game only has a limited number of power-ups, forcing players to rely on their own action skills more than anything else.

 The game world has scrolls scattered throughout the castles for Takamaru to collect, and special raccoon suits may reveal power-ups.
 Players are given a certain number of lives, and may gain additional lives by rescuing the castles' princesses and playing through bonus rounds after completing the first half of each level.
 One life is lost when Takamaru's health gauge runs out or if the time expires.
 When all lives are lost at any point, the game over screen will appear, in which the player can continue or save their progress.

 The appearance of enemy characters (including samurai, ninja and hannya) borrows heavily from existing Japanese culture.
 Each level, divided into two parts: the path to the castle, and the castle itself, is of considerable size, and Takamaru must defeat generic enemy characters to reach the innermost region where the castle-lord resides.

 The player's only weapons are a katana and shurikens; upgrades to the shuriken can be obtained, but are lost whenever Takamaru dies.
 The katana can only be used when Takamaru is close to an enemy or projectile (excluding fireballs), while the shurikens can only be used when he is further away.
 The katana can also be used to deflect projectiles.
 Other items include fireballs, which are more powerful than the shurikens; a lightning-themed explosive, which inflicts heavy damage to every enemy on screen; and a cloak, which makes Takamaru invisible and invulnerable to enemies and objects for a short period of time.
 When Takamaru reaches more than 99 lives, he becomes invincible.